 Upper level Nursing courses from other institutions may be eligible in transfer to the B.S.N. requirements but are subject to expiration within 5 years of completion.

-- An active RN license issued from the state where the student is currently practicing.
+- License: an active RN license issued from the state where the student is currently practicing

-Statistics is a pre-requisite for NUR 602 Evidence-Based Nursing, as well as proof of conferred A.S.
-Nursing degree.
-Academic Advisor approval is required for registration to be processed.
+Academic Advisor approval is required for course registration to be processed.

 Please see the Catalog for details related to the necessary health, character, and technical standards to succeed in the Bachelor of Science in Nursing Program.Apply Now